sindresorhus/electron-store/readme.md

 Electron doesn't have a built-in way to persist user settings and other data.
 This module handles that for you, so you can focus on building your app.
 The data is saved in a JSON file named config.json in [`app.getPath('userData')`](https://electronjs.org/docs/api/app#appgetpathname).

+> [!NOTE]
+> This is not a database.
+The entire JSON file is read and written on every change, so it's best suited for small data like user settings.
+For large data, use SQLite or similar.

 You can use this module directly in both the main and renderer process.
 For use in the renderer process only, you need to call `Store.initRenderer()` in the main process, or create a new Store instance (`new Store()`) in the main process.

 ## Install